-DUI Defense Attorney Serving the Boston and Quincy, MA Areas
+DUI Defense Attorney Serving Quincy and the greater Boston, MA Area

 Have you been arrested for Operating under the Influence (OUI) or Driving Under the Influence (DUI) charges?
 According to Massachusetts §90.24(1)(a)(1)(2011), anyone who is found to be under the influence of alcohol or drugs while on a public roadway, could be convicted of DUI.